-1) Avoid the premature e-mail.
-How many times have you accidentally sent an e-mail before you’re ready?
+1) Avoid the premature email.
+How many times have you accidentally sent an email before it was ready for prime time?
 Avoid this potentially embarrassing mistake by leaving the To field blank until you’re ready to hit Send.

 4) Stay positive.
 Want to start (and end) your day on the right foot?
 Set your positive intention, and then place an image or words about this intention as your computer or phone wallpaper.
 You’ll be reminded throughout the day to stay in that positive headspace.